 Counselling support for parents and carers.
 Mental health consultation for associated professionals.

-North Tyneside – Whitley Bay – North Shields – Tyne & Wear – Northumberland – North East.
+North Tyneside – Whitley Bay – North Shields – Tynemouth – Tyne & Wear – Northumberland – North East.

-I am a child and adolescent psychotherapist with over ten years’ experience working in NHS Child and Adolescent Mental Health Services (CAMHS*).
+I am a child and adolescent psychotherapist, with over ten years’ experience of working within NHS Child and Adolescent Mental Health Services (CAMHS*).
 I am experienced in providing therapy and support services for children, young people and families.
-I know how highly distressing emotional and psychological difficulties can be and how important it is for the right help to be found at the earliest possible stage.
+I know how highly distressing emotional and psychological difficulties can be for children and families.
+Accessing the right help at the earliest possible stage can make a long-term difference for everyone.

 Many children and young people suffer with anxiety and depression which feels out of control and affects their ordinary development: it lowers their self-esteem; making friendships and relationships very difficult to manage.
-It can be difficult for them to ask for help.
+It can be very hard to ask for help.
 School and college work, and the pressures of social interaction, can leave some teenagers exhausted and children unpredictable and sometimes volatile.

-Pre-school children may struggle with anxieties which overwhelm them.
-Attachment difficulties and childhood trauma can cause a life-long difficulties if untreated.
+Pre-school children can also struggle with anxieties which overwhelm them.
+Parents often describe ‘melt-downs’.
 It is often signs of unusual or challenging behaviours, or unexpected changes in mood, that alert parents and caring adults to the message that help is needed.
+Many children experience attachment difficulties and childhood trauma which can cause a life-long difficulties if untreated.

 Finding the right help at an early stage can begin the process of making things better.
-Psychotherapy can help to transform worrying behaviours and reduce suffering and stresses within individuals and families.
-Through sensitive, specialist approaches, children and young people who are suffering with emotional difficulties can be helped to be understood in their difficulties.
-With developmental therapy, they can: form happier, healthier relationships, achieve at school and become increasingly independent and self-confident.
+An initial appointment, or a short therapeutic assessment, can help to identify the difficulties and the help which is needed.
+Child and adolescent psychotherapy can help to understand and transform worrying behaviours.
+It can reduce suffering and stresses within individuals and families.
+Through sensitive, specialist approaches, children and young people who are suffering with emotional difficulties can be helped to understand, and over-come, many of their difficulties.
+With developmental therapy, they can: increase self-confidence, reduce negative behaviours, form happier, healthier relationships, achieve at school and become increasingly independent.

 *CAMHS is known as CYPS in some areas (Children and Young People’s Services)